JamesBremner/Mapify/README.md

 To read a waypoint file select from menu File

+To run the unit tests, select from menu file.

 To display a vizualization of the waypoints ( red dots ) and the page locations ( black rectangles ) select from menu Display

 To display page locations ( x,y ) select from menu Display